Rapier Activities at Gulf Wars

 - In timed battles, holds will stop the clock.

-- Please be mindful of word choice when giving on orders on the field (for example, filling a gap instead of a hole in the line, maintaining a line instead of holding a line, etc.).
+- Please be mindful of word choice when giving orders on the field ( for example, filling a gap instead of a hole in the line, maintaining a line instead of holding a line, etc ).
+Fighters that can not follow ths rule may be asked to leave the field.

 Death